 Would you mind giving me your name and/or title at EJUSA?
 You can absolutely say no, but I'd like it so I can be as transparent as possible about whom I spoke with.

-I just asked about the twitter account but have no idea when I may get an answer and I do not know who is on the twitter team.
 You are the first one to ask about a name and I do not know what other team members think about giving out names.
 I think would be okay with giving you my name but other team members may not so I will have to ask.
 I have asked other team members to look at our messages and because they may have other thoughts to share but EJUSA really is working on getting the web page up.
-Thank you for clarifying and helping me understand what you are asking and hearing.
-I know there are still some unanswered questions but they are not forgotten.
-Best and Kind regards

 It's hard to answer all questions.
 We do our best